IntBio-UCD/parent_pops_common-gardens/scripts/Flint_Growth_Season.md

 -   First month with snow pack or w/ significant CWD as end of growth season

-    -   This month isn't included in the final "growth season" - because that month is likely a month when they're maturing seeds and no longer "growing"
+    -   This month is included in the final "growth season" - because that month is likely a month when they're maturing seeds (esp at lower elevs)

 Mean height at WL2 in Oct was 7 cm --\> 70 mm